identio/identio-hugo/content/docs/identio-server/getting-started/index.md

 This will start a HTTP server listening on port 10080.

-### Fetch the IDP metadata

-The metadata of the Identity Provider can be fetched by accessing the URL `http://<your_hostname>:10080/SAML2`

-### Copy the Service Provider Metadata

-To configure a Service Provider, just copy the metadata of your Service Provider in the `config/trusted-sp` folder.
-Ident.io server periodically scans for new metadatas in this directory and will automatically load the file.

 ### Test the setup

-Access your Service Provider and you should be redirected to Ident.io server.
+Access your Service Provider or client application and you should be redirected to Ident.io server.
 The sample configuration uses a local authentication file containing one test user.
 The login and password are `johndoe` / `password`.